 How have you used events in your main and secondary level to express your game story?

 In the first level of the game, the player is introduced to an old worker who was recently fired from the restaurant for trying to organize the workplace.
 This worker sets up one goal for the player: unionize the workplace.
-They explain that its a risky job but that the player might be good at it, and it can be done by just talking to coworkers.
+They explain that it’s a risky job but that the player might be good at it, and it can be done by just talking to co-workers.
 Then, (this isn’t built into the game quite yet) the manager comes out to talk to the player and explains that if the player keeps their head down and does their job, they might get promoted and made employee of the month in due time.

-In the second level, the player talks to their coworkers and learns about their life and hardships.
+In the second level, the player talks to their coworkers and learns about their lives and hardships.
 While the manager isn’t listening in, one worker, after the player gives them a cigarette, tells the player how difficult it is to go to college and work full-time because the manager refuses to coordinate the work schedule with their classes.
-Another worker can’t find child care for their daughter while their at work and is often late to shift because of it.
+Another worker can’t find child care for their daughter while they’re at work and is often late to shift because of it.
 The workers only tell the player these stories after the player bums them a cigarette or they feel a certain level of solidarity with the player.

 How have you used hitboxes and triggered animations as expressive elements?